Quyen-Ta/Bike-Company-Data-Analysis-and-Visualization/README.md

 - Understanding why a specific market has higher profits compared to other countries

 ## Data Visualizations
 The results of the SQL analysis were visualized using Tableau.
-Here are some of the visualizations created:
 You can view the interactive Tableau visualization at [Tableau Public - Bike Company Visualization](https://public.tableau.com/app/profile/chloe.ta2127/viz/Bike-o-MetricsUnveilingProfitInsights/Dashboard2).
 The visualizations include top product categories, profit breakdown by market, pricing analysis and profit trends.